 Saint Vincent and the Grenadines

-South & Central America and the Caribbean
+South & Central America and the CaribbeanTrade in Saint Vincent and the Grenadines

-Saint Vincent and the Grenadines was the world’s 157th largest exporter of goods and 137th largest exporter of commercial services in 2021.
-Export values were $34 and $86 million USD respectively.
-Saint Vincent and the Grenadines’s top export category was agricultural products, followed by manufactures, and fuels and mining products.
-In 2019, Saint Vincent and the Grenadines’s main export destination markets for goods and services trade were to Barbados, Dominica and Saint Lucia.
-In terms of imports, Saint Vincent and the Grenadines’s import values were $373 and $85 million USD respectively in 2021.
-Saint Vincent and the Grenadines’s top import category was manufactures, followed by agricultural products and fuels and mining products.
-Leading import partners were the United States, Trinidad and Tobago and the the United Kingdom.
-Saint Vincent and the Grenadines is part of 3 different Regional Trade Agreements, such as Caribbean Community and Common Market (CARICOM), and EU – CARIFORUM States. |
+Saint Vincent and the Grenadines was the world’s 203rd largest exporter of goods and 150th largest exporter of commercial services in 2022.
+Export values were $46 and $207 million USD respectively.
+Saint Vincent and the Grenadines’s top export category was Agricultural products, followed by Manufactures, and Iron and steel.
+In 2022, Saint Vincent and the Grenadines’s main export destination markets for goods and services trade were to Barbados, Dominica and Saint Lucia.
+In terms of imports, Saint Vincent and the Grenadines is the world’s 199th largest importer of goods and 169th largest importer of commercial services.
+Import values were $438 and $117 million USD respectively in 2022.
+Saint Vincent and the Grenadines’s top import category was Manufactures, followed by Agricultural products and Machinery and transport equipment.
+Leading import partners were United States, Trinidad and Tobago and United Kingdom.
+Saint Vincent and the Grenadines is part of 3 different Regional Trade Agreements, including Caribbean Community and Common Market (CARICOM) and EU – CARIFORUM States. |

 General InformationThis section includes general information on the economy, legal system, official languages and links to additional demographic information. |